Add a Kubernetes (Pod Identity) Cluster

 to restore the previous behavior in your kubectl.

-- Use the StrongDM relay Helm chart to install a relay in a pod within your cluster.
+- Use the StrongDM relay Helm chart to install a node in a pod within your cluster.

-- Verify the relay’s registration with StrongDM using the Admin UI (Networking > Relays) or the CLI (
+- Verify the node’s registration with StrongDM using the Admin UI by going to Networking > Relays or using the CLI by running

 sdm admin nodes list

-), making sure to provide the cluster’s CA certificate as an argument. - Grant access to the new resource to your StrongDM account via a role or temporary access grant and test access.
-Doing so grants you the same level of Kubernetes access as the pod that the relay sits in.
+, being sure to provide the Server CA as an argument, as that is how the node and the cluster will be connected. - Grant access to the new resource to your StrongDM account via a role or temporary access grant and test access.
+Doing so grants you the same level of Kubernetes access as the pod that the node sits in.
+This step can be automated by using roles that have dynamic access rules that can give the users in a role access to newly created resources based on their type or tag.

 Managing Your Kubernetes Cluster in the StrongDM Admin UI